ideasawakened/ideasawakened.github.io/_posts/2025-03-30-microsoft-windows-11-local-account-oobe-bypassnro-fails.md

 Quote from the [Windows Insider Blog Post](https://blogs.windows.com/windows-insider/2025/03/28/announcing-windows-11-insider-preview-build-26200-5516-dev-channel/):
 >We’re removing the bypassnro.cmd script from the build to enhance security and user experience of Windows 11.
 This change ensures that all users exit setup with internet connectivity and a Microsoft Account.

-This change is currently in the Beta preview builds so it may be a while before you need to use this new feature
+This change is currently in the Beta preview builds so it may be a while before you need to use this new workaround.

 # What used to work
 Many used invalid or blocked email addresses for Microsoft Accounts during setup (like `no@thankyou.com`) but Microsoft blocked using those fake accounts last year.
 You could also simply unplug your network cable, or prevent an internet connection by other means (like `taskkill /f /IM oobenetworkconnectionflow.exe`) and a local account setup was an option.